braca51e/cam_radar_fusion/README.md

-# LiDAR-Camera Fusion
+# Camera-Radar Fusion

-## Pixel-Cloud fusion node
+## Camera-Radar fusion node

-This node projects PointCloud to Image space, extracts RGB information from the Image, back-projects it to LiDAR space, and finally publishes a Colored PointCloud.
+This node projects PointCloud to Image plane and publishes a Image with points and distance.

 ### Requirements

 1. Camera intrinsics
-1. Camera-LiDAR extrinsics
-1. Image rectified being published
+1. Compressed Image rectified.

 ### How to launch